worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

     return decorated_function
 ```

 Finally, we need to add a decorator to check whether our competition is running.
-This is mainly for challenge description pages, so we'll add an exception for admin users:
+This is mainly for challenge description pages, so we'll add an exception for non admin users:

 ```python
 def competition_running(f):